gramener/geocode-excel/README.md

 This is an Excel file (with a Visual Basic macro function) that converts addresses to latitudes and longitudes (geocoding), and latitude-longitudes to addresses (reverse geocoding).
 This works through public geocoding APIs.

+## Requirements

+- It has been tested on Office 2017 and Office 365 on Windows.
+- It requires Excel 2013 or above (for the [WorksheetFunction.EncodeURL](https://docs.microsoft.com/en-us/office/vba/api/excel.worksheetfunction.encodeurl) method)
+- It only works on Windows.
+The `MSXML2` reference we use to access the APIs is not available on Mac.

 ## Nominatim Geocoding functions